What is BLC, HLC, True WDR & HDR on a Security Camera?

 What is BLC?

 BLC stands for “Backlight Compensation.”
-It is a setting used in security cameras to improve the clarity of shadows (or Backlights) of an image.
+Security cameras use this setting to enhance the clarity of shadows or backlights in an image.

-Because of this feature, it’s very easy to manipulate the cameras to under-expose certain regions of the image by shining a light on them.
-To avoid this happening, security cameras have introduced the BLC feature.
+Thanks to this feature, it’s easy to make cameras under-expose parts of an image by shining a light on them.
+To prevent this, security cameras now include the BLC feature.

 What is HLC?

-As is the case with HLC, the image is segmented into several sections, and the exposure of each section is reduced separately.
-This gets rid of the glare (to a significant extent) and improves the readability of the image.
+With HLC, the image is divided into sections, and the exposure of each is separately reduced.
+This substantially eliminates glare and improves image readability.

 What is WDR?

-Now after we’ve covered HLC and BLC, you might be wondering about how security cameras can find the perfect balance between these two.
-That’s where WDR (Wide Dynamic Range) comes into play.
+After covering HLC and BLC, you might wonder how security cameras balance these two.
+That’s where WDR (Wide Dynamic Range) comes in.

-WDR is considered as the more advanced and “balanced” setting for both BLC and HLC.
-WDR aims to improve the exposure of low-light elements such as backlights/shadows while also maintaining the clarity of the over-exposed regions.
+WDR is an advanced and balanced setting for both BLC and HLC.
+It enhances the exposure of low-light areas like backlights and shadows while keeping over-exposed regions clear.

-For example, if we consider a security camera installed inside a room with windows (where the windows and the outside are also meant to be observed) the BLC setting will improve the inside of the room, but it will brighten the light coming in from the windows to the point where it becomes unreadable.
+For example, if a security camera is placed inside a room with windows that need monitoring, the BLC setting will enhance the interior view.
+However, it will over-brighten the incoming light from the windows, making it unreadable.

-With WDR technology, the camera uses two different sensors to capture the image at two different exposure levels and stitches them together.
-The resulting image is a very clear image showing the inside of the room and the outside details with the same level of accuracy, i.e, there are no over-exposed or under-exposed parts in the image blocking out any vital information.
+With WDR technology, the camera uses two sensors to capture images at different exposure levels and combines them.
+This results in a clear image that shows both the interior and exterior details with the same level of accuracy.
+There’s no over-exposed or under-exposed parts, ensuring no vital information is lost.

-Therefore, the image is considered to have a wider dynamic range.
-Hence, the images that it captures have higher intensity levels and the ability to display a wider range of colors.
+Therefore, the image has a wider dynamic range.
+The images it captures show higher intensity levels and can display a broader range of colors.

 Why is WDR measured in decibels?

-With that being said, experts have improved WDR technology in cameras.
-More specifically improvements were done to the light sensors and the hardware of the camera.
-Therefore, some cameras have improved hardware capabilities, allowing them to capture more “nuanced” colors and brightness levels.
+Experts have enhanced WDR technology in cameras, focusing on light sensors and hardware.
+As a result, some cameras now have better hardware capabilities, letting them capture more nuanced colors and brightness levels.

-Experts rated this ability by the amount of maximum radiance that a camera is capable of capturing.
-After which, they developed a logarithmic ratio of the maximum and minimum radiance that a camera can capture from a scene.
+Experts evaluated this by the maximum radiance a camera can capture.
+They then created a logarithmic ratio comparing the maximum and minimum radiance captured from a scene.

-Since this was a logarithmic ratio, the unit of measurement was decibels. (dB) It is a common form of measurement used for many other applications that deal with signals.
+Since this was a logarithmic ratio, the unit of measurement was decibels (dB).
+Decibels are commonly used for various signal-related applications.

-The most common WDR value was 60dB, which meant that the camera was had a ratio of 1000:1, and higher decibel values (such as 120dB, 140dB) meant that the cameras had an even wider dynamic range.
-This is used as a spec to evaluate security cameras, and the higher the HDR dB value, the better the camera.
+The most common WDR value was 60dB, indicating the camera had a ratio of 1000:1.
+Higher values (like 120dB, 140dB) meant an even wider dynamic range.
+This spec evaluates security cameras — a higher HDR dB value means a better camera.

 What is DWDR/HDR?

-While the WDR feature requires hardware to operate (specifically two different light sensors) DWDR and HDR are completely software-based technologies that are used to improve the clarity and variety of colors in the image.
+Although the WDR feature needs hardware (specifically two light sensors), DWDR and HDR are software-based technologies that enhance image clarity and color variety.

-In terms of function: DWDR and HDR are the same.
-However, HDR was coined as an improvement because it was used to advertise the DWDR feature to smartphones.
-Before smartphones had the fast processing power to manage HDR algorithms in real-time it was used in photo editing software to improve the colors and make images look more vibrant.
+DWDR and HDR serve the same function.
+However, HDR became popular as an enhancement feature advertised for smartphones.
+Before smartphones had the quick processing power for real-time HDR algorithms, it was used in photo editing software to enhance colors and make images more vibrant.

 The difference between DWDR/HDR and WDR

-WDR technology can only be used with the proper hardware while DWDR/HDR is a software-based preprocessing feature that can be applied to any image after it has been captured.
+WDR technology requires specific hardware, whereas DWDR/HDR is a software feature that can be applied to any image after capturing.

-Most experts consider that WDR or “True WDR” is the better feature since it develops the photo at the hardware stage.
-This allows the image to be captured with better colors and intensity levels right at its inception.
-An image with WDR is always going to have a “wider” range of colors and brightness levels, making it a more accurate representation of a scene than an image that is captured without WDR technology.
-In other words, images captured using WDR contain more details and more information, regardless of whether they were processed using DWDR/HDR technology.
+Experts consider WDR or “True WDR” superior because it enhances the photo at the hardware stage.
+This captures images with better colors and intensity levels from the start.
+Images with WDR showcase a “wider” range of colors and brightness, making them more accurate.
+Simply put, WDR images contain more details and information, regardless of DWDR/HDR processing.

 Benefits of these features for camera surveillance

-Although BLC and HLC are rudimentary technologies when compared with WDR, they all play a part in improving the clarity and information of your security camera’s footage.
+While BLC and HLC are basic technologies compared to WDR, they still help enhance the clarity and detail of your security camera’s footage.

 Conclusion